FOXAYA/AirBnB_clone/README.md

 ## Command Interpreter

 The command interpreter is a text-based interface that allows users to interact with the AirBnB Clone system.
 It provides a set of commands to manage properties, users, and bookings.
-These commands include creating new properties, viewing property details, booking properties, and more.

 ### How to Start

 To start the AirBnB Clone command interpreter, follow these steps: